0xnaylor/dark_forest_auto_staker/README.md

 ## Other Notes

-There is also a react front end in this project as I was experimenting to see if metamask could be used to log into the
+There is also a react front end in this project as I was experimenting to see if metamask could be used as a signer for these transactions.
+However, by design, metamask requires manual intervention for every transaction so was unsuitable for this project.
+I have left it in so I can use it as a reference for other projects.